arschles/www/README.md

 3. on the command line, run jekyll --serve
 4. go to localhost:4000 to see the new post
 5. make changes and repeat #4 as much as necesary
-6. commit and push and your new post is live
+6. commit and push and your new post is live on the posts list at arschles.github.com, or at arschles.github.com/$year/$month/$day/$title.html